 Facts and Figures

-- Chronic pain affects 7.8 million people of all ages in the UK.
+- Chronic pain affects over 14 million people of all ages in England.

 - 25% of those diagnosed with chronic pain go on to loose their jobs

 - In 22% of cases chronic pain leads to depression